syncfusion-content/fileformat-docs/File-Formats/DocIO/NuGet-Packages-Required.md

 </tr>
 </table>

 N> 1.
 Starting with v16.2.0.41, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your Xamarin application to use our components.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your application to use our components.
 N> 2.
 Install SkiaSharp package version 1.59.3 in addition to DocIORenderer package.
 N> 3.
 Please refer the procedure to deploy your .NET Core application in Linux OS from [here](https://www.syncfusion.com/kb/8470/how-to-deploy-net-core-application-with-word-to-pdf-conversion-capabilities-in-linux-os).